Sword2yk/aws-bootcamp-cruddur-2023/journal/week0.md

 <!-- Headings -->
 ## I SETUP AWS BUDGET WITH SUBSCRIBER NOTIFICATION USING THE JSON FILES IN AWS_JSON FOLDER.
-I used the script in budget.json file to configure the budget for my root AWS account.<br>
+I used the script in budget.json file to create the budget.<br>
 ```budget.json``` in the aws_json folder.<br>
 ```budget-notification-with-subscriber.json``` for  budget notification with an email subscriber.
 <br>